CMMC Terms

 A set of software tools with administrator-level access privileges installed on an information system and designed to hide the presence of the tools, maintain the access privileges, and conceal the activities conducted by the tools.

-An unskilled or non-sophisticated individual using pre-made hacking techniques and software to attack networks and deface websites.
+An unskilled or non-sophisticated individual uses pre-made hacking techniques and software to attack networks and deface websites.

 Security automation